Black Friday bushfires: Effects in Victoria

-An area of almost 2 e6ha burned, 71 people killed, and whole townships wiped out, along with many sawmills and thousands of sheep, cattle and horses.
+An area of almost 2 e6ha burned.
+71 people were killed.
+Some townships were wiped out, along with many sawmills and thousands of sheep, cattle and horses.
 According to Forest Management Victoria, during the bushfires of 13 January 1939:

 "[F]lames leapt large distances, giant trees were blown out of the ground by fierce winds and large pieces of burning bark (embers) were carried for kilometres ahead of the main fire front, starting new fires in places that had not previously been affected by flames...
 The townships of Warrandyte, Yarra Glen, Omeo and Pomonal were badly damaged.
 Intense fires burned on the urban fringe of Melbourne in the Yarra Ranges east of Melbourne, affecting towns including Toolangi, Warburton and Thomson Valley.
 The alpine towns of Bright, Cudgewa and Corryong were also affected, as were vast areas in the west of the state, in particular Portland, the Otway Ranges and the Grampians.
 The bushfires also affected the Black Range, Rubicon, Acheron, Noojee, Tanjil Bren, Hill End, Woods Point, Matlock, Erica, Omeo, Toombullup and the Black Forest.
 Large areas of state forest, containing giant stands of Mountain Ash and other valuable timbers, were killed.
 Approximately 575,000 hectares of reserved forest, and 780,000 hectares of forested Crown land were burned.
 The intensity of the fire produced huge amounts of smoke and ash, with reports of ash falling as far away as New Zealand".